Secret Permissions

 - View: The user can see all data of the secret, such as username, password, metadata, permissions, auditing, history, and security settings.

-- Edit: The user can edit the secret data as well as deactivate secrets.
-This permission also allows users to move the secret to another folder unless the Inherit Permissions from Folder setting is turned on, in which case the user needs the Owner permission to move the secret.
+- Edit: Users with Edit permission can modify secret data and deactivate secrets.
+They can also move secrets to another folder unless the Inherit Permissions from Folder setting is enabled.
+In such cases, Owner permission is required to move the secret.
+Note that sharing secrets is exclusively available to users with Owner permission.

 - Owner: The user may change all of the secret's metadata.